×

 Good Aged Sake on Awaji Island – Collected from Breweries throughout Japan

 Aged sake has been used in wedding ceremonies and other ceremonies held at the imperial palace since an ancient time in Japan.
-Awaji Island is to be the first island in Japan created by the god according to the ancient Japanese literature called Kojiki and Nihon Shoki.
-The island full of fresh produce and seafood was also called “Mitsukekuni”, because these fresh items were considered the best and sent to the imperial palace.
-Both Awaji Island and aged sake share a long history.
+Awaji Island is the first island in Japan created by the god according to the ancient Japanese literature called Kojiki and Nihon Shoki.
+The island full of fresh produce and seafood was also called “Mitsukekuni” because these fresh items were considered the best and sent to the imperial palace.
+Both Awaji Island and aged sake shares a long history.

-Most of people imagine wine when they hear a word “aged”.
-However, today we will talk about good sake, i.e. aged Japanese sake,.
+Most people imagine wine when they hear the word “aged”.
+However, today we will talk about good sake, i.e. aged Japanese sake.

 What is Aged Sake?

-“Long-term Aged Sake Research Group”, an organization aiming to popularize aged sake and improve a technology for aging of Japanese sake, defines “aged sake” as sake excluding those with sweetener which was aged more than three years.
+“Long-term Aged Sake Research Group”, an organization aiming to popularize aged sake and improve technology for the aging Japanese sake, defines “aged sake” as sake excluding those with sweetener which was aged more than three years.

 Degustation of Aged Sake